Information & Privacy Practices

 How much do services cost?

-Note: phone, video and face to face sessions available
+Note: phone and video sessions available

 Do you accept insurance?